“Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.” Matthew 18:3

 5) God Asks Us To Surrender Our Gifts, Dreams, and Identity in Exchange for His Gifts, Dreams, and Identity.

 Here is the tricky part.
 Has God asked you to exchange your dreams of success for His dreams?
 Absolutely.
 Have you obeyed Him in this?
 Or are you still holding tightly to your gifts in hopes that you might be able to achieve your dreams and His at the same time?
 Erik Liddel knew His running gave Him and the Lord great pleasure, but His service for God was not in winning races.
 It was simply in preaching the gospel.
 Liddel had to surrender the public celebration of his natural gift to help the Lord with His projects, like discipling the nations.
-He still ran as a missionary, but his life had to shift in priority and place so He could seek the kingdom first.
 He obeyed Jesus by going to make disciples in East Asia.
 He ran there.
 He also taught others to run there.
 What does it look like to apply his lessons to the world of art.
 You go disciple the nations.
 You “go” as an artist.
 And you seek the kingdom first, not your career.

-Is your identity as an artist (musical, visual, or other) defining you more than Christ’s call to intimacy with Himself and making disciples?
+Is your identity as an artist (musical, visual, or other) defining you more than Christ’s call to ful surrender and intimacy with Him?
 As I mentioned earlier, as young people, we start to build our identity based on what we are “good at,” what separates us from the rest of the people (this is rooted in pride, a desire to be good in and of ourselves).
 But this is not God’s way.
-If our identity is based in what we do, then we will never be able to receive His love.
+If our identity is based in what we DO and MAKE, then we will never be able to receive His love to its deepest level.
 But if my identity is firmly rooted solely in His love, then He can ask whatever He wants of me and I will have no trouble giving it.
 If I cannot do what I love anymore, it is not the end of the world!
 It’s hard to see how much our identity is wrapped up in our artistry until we hear the call of God to leave that as our main pursuit and to pursue the kingdom first.
 But that is often what God is asking us to do.
 This “leaving” of our old identity markers in personality, gifts, and dreams, can be a beautiful journey, but also difficult to actually follow through.
 It takes great bravery.

 As far as using the arts “for others” goes, how better to serve others than by living and worshiping in the presence of God?
 Some people in the world will be drawn to that pure light and other will hide from it.
 But worldly success in the arts can never be the goal.
 Thriving is defined not as worldly success, but in seeing the seed of Christ bear fruit in righteousness in the world as we boldly speak and scatter the seed of Jesus everywhere we go, inviting people into the kingdom.